 - In one episode of The Young Ones, the students' landlord goes crazier, becomes an "axe-wielding homicidal maniac", and starts to hack his way through the door.

-(holding a ticking stopwatch) I'm Mike Wallace, I'm Morley Safer, and I'm Ed Bradley.
-All this and Andy Rooney tonight on 60 Minutes
+(Homer chops through door)Homer: Heeeere's Johnny!(camera pulls back to reveal an empty room)Homer: D'oh!(Homer chops through another door)Homer: Daaaaavid Letterman!Grampa: Hi David, I'm Grampa!Homer: D'oh!Homer: (holding a ticking stopwatch) I'm Mike Wallace, I'm Morley Safer, and I'm Ed Bradley.
+All this and Andy Rooney tonight on 60 Minutes!Family: AAHHH!

-- Take this Up to Eleven and this is probably what happens when a smaller city is beiseged and the invading army decides to pull out a Battering Ram, with people hunkered up, cowering in their homes, hoping the gates while hold.
+- Take this Up to Eleven and this is probably what happens when a smaller city is besieged and the invading army decides to pull out a battering ram, with people hunkered up, cowering in their homes, hoping the gates will hold.

 - Standard procedure for firefighters when confronted by locked or obstructed doors in a burning building.

-- The Military however, goes for a "Breaching Tool", the layman's term for this advanced piece of hardware is Sledgehammer.
+- The military, however, goes for a "breaching tool" the layman's term for this advanced piece of hardware is a sledgehammer.